rakesh-610weblab/One-Page-Checkout-Installation-Instruction/README.md

 ![image](https://github.com/rakesh-610weblab/One-Page-Checkout-Installation-Instruction/assets/154584764/fe5a01a2-70ab-4410-8920-8c60ee8948c7)

 Your module is now activated.
 You need to set the default order form as well.
-To set the default order form, go to Settings > General Settings > Ordering tab.
+To set the default order form, go to **Settings > General Settings > Ordering tab**.
 Select Whmcsdigitalonepagecheckout as the default template and click on the Save button.
 ![image](https://github.com/rakesh-610weblab/One-Page-Checkout-Installation-Instruction/assets/154584764/505d7018-343b-46d8-bbc1-d14f764ea178)

 # Note:

 By default, the WHMCS domain ordering process has a step of Captcha filling.
 As we have made custom functionality of one-page checkout, you need to disable the domain captcha from the admin side.
 Follow these steps to disable the domain captcha:
-Go to Settings > General Settings > Security tab.
+Go to **Settings > General Settings > Security tab**.
 Uncheck the Domain checker checkbox and click on the Save Changes button.

 ![image](https://github.com/rakesh-610weblab/One-Page-Checkout-Installation-Instruction/assets/154584764/664b1d54-6db6-40a2-87d4-38f47dfc50cb)